-To qualify as a sponsor, you must demonstrate that your income is at least 125 percent of the current Federal Poverty Guidelines for your household size.
+To qualify as a sponsor, you must demonstrate that your annual income is at least 125 percent of the current Federal Poverty Guidelines for your household size.
 The Federal poverty line, for purposes of this affidavit, is updated annually and can be found on Form I-864P, Poverty Guidelines, on the USCIS website at www.uscis.gov.

-If you are on active duty in the U.S. Armed Forces, including the Army, Marines, Navy, Air Force, or Coast Guard, and you are sponsoring your spouse or minor child, you only need to have an income of 100 percent of the Federal Poverty Guidelines for your household size.
-This provision does not apply to joint or substitute sponsors.
+If you are on active duty (other than active duty for training) in the U.S. Armed Forces, including the Army, Marines, Navy, Air Force, or Coast Guard, and you are sponsoring your spouse or minor child, you only need to have an income of 100 percent of the Federal Poverty Guidelines for your household size.
+This provision does not apply to joint sponsors and substitute sponsors are subject to the 125 percent income requirement.